biki08089/Future-Of-AI/README.md

 - **Admin Page**:
   - **Creation and publication of posts**: Admin users can create their own posts and publish them to the public.
   - **Deletion of posts:The Admin is also able to delete the posts if neeeded.
-  - **Visibility to regular users**: Posts created by admin users are visible to all regular users visiting the website.
+  - **Visibility to regular users**: Posts created by admin users are visible to all regular users visiting the web app.

 - **Dashboard for Regular Users**:
   - **Navigation**: Regular users can navigate through the website's content from the first page to the last page.